testaco/whitebox/docs/features.rst

 **Hardware**

-* Quadrature receiver from 100MHz to 1000MHz
+* Receive from 50MHz to 1000MHz
-* Quadrature transmitter from 100MHz to 1000MHz
+* Transmit from 50MHz to 1000MHz
 * Half-duplex
 * 1MHz bandwidth
 * 10 MS/s, 10 bit ADC & DAC